Media

 1. Re-create autonomy.

-Managers and employees alike are facing challenges related to going from a remote working option to a hybrid model or, in some cases, a full in-office arrangement.
+Managers and employees alike are facing challenges as they transition from remote work to a hybrid model or, in some cases, a fully in-office arrangement.

-Managers need the flexibility to work at their optimum; sometimes, that means working from home or a remote location.
-Organizations that provide worker autonomy around where and when they work tend to have greater employee engagement and satisfaction.
-Giving managers more freedom to make choices that support their work-life balance gives them a greater chance of regaining and increasing their productivity.
+Managers need the flexibility to work at their optimal level; sometimes that means working from home or a remote location.
+Organizations that provide workers with autonomy over where and when they work tend to have higher employee engagement and satisfaction.
+Giving managers more freedom to make choices that support their work-life balance gives them a greater chance to regain and increase their productivity.

 2. Reassess support.